 To watch the full story run by Guangdong TV (in Chinese), please follow this link:

 Source from Guangdong TV

-Translated and compiled by Xu Peimu
+Translated by Xu Peimu

 Edited by Xu Peimu and Cheng Yu